MS Aallotar: Rogalin, Edda and Celtic Pride

 In July 1999 the Rogalin was reflagged to the Bahamas.
-From November 2002 onwards she was used only on the route Ystad–Świnoujście.
+From November 2002 onward she was used only on the route Ystad–Świnoujście.
 In July 2003 the 31-year-old ferry was taken out of service, laid up and put for sale.
 In October she was sold to Indian shipbreakers and on 25 November she arrived in Alang, India where she was scrapped.